anirudh3171/SSL-pinning-bypass/README.md

 ## Cloning and setting up:

 ---
-If you use Genymotion as an Emulator while testing, is adviced to clone the repo in the "/genymotion/tools/" folder.
+If you use Genymotion as an Emulator while testing, it is adviced to clone the repo in the "/genymotion/tools/" folder.
 If not, you can clone it anywhere.
 There will be some additional setup, that can be found at the end.

 ---
 **1. Clone the repo:**